HackYourFutureBelgium/bf-workflows/materials/git-github-intro.md

 git clone <repo URL>
 ```

-To push your code to a remote repo (GitHub) `main` after you adding and
+To push your code to a remote repo (GitHub) `main` after adding and committing
-committing your changes
+your changes

 ```Markdown
 git push
 ```

-To push your code to a remote repo (GitHub) `another-branch` after you adding
+To push your code to a remote repo (GitHub) `another-branch` after adding and
-and committing your changes
+committing your changes

 ```Markdown
 git push --set-upstream origin <branch name>